Azure/azure-docs-powershell-azuread/Azure AD Cmdlets/AzureAD/v2/Get-AzureADUserOwnedDevice.md

 # Get-AzureADUserOwnedDevice

 ## SYNOPSIS
-Get registered devices owned by the user.
+Get registered devices owned by a user.

 ## SYNTAX